catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/use-cases/hi/adoption-view/introduction.md

 ### MISSION

-This use-case-specific part of the *Behavior Twin KIT* aims further to facilitate the development of scalable and interoperable solutions for *health monitoring* of products by connecting the data providers, typically OEMs, and service providers, typically supplier within the supply chain in a generic way.
+This use case-specific part of the *Behaviour Twin KIT* aims further to facilitate the development of scalable and interoperable solutions for *health monitoring* of products by connecting the data providers, typically OEMs, and service providers, typically supplier within the supply chain in a generic way.
 It guides business and software developers by explaining key concepts and by directing them to relevant technical resources and code examples.